1. Protective equipment

 While the ball is in play and until the ball has made contact with the striker’s bat or person, or has passed the striker’s bat, no fielder, other than the bowler, may have any part of his person grounded on or extended over the pitch.

 In the event of infringement of this Law by any fielder other than the wicket-keeper, the bowler’s end umpire shall call and signal No ball as soon as possible after delivery of the ball.
 Note, however, Law 40.3 (Position of wicket-keeper).

-(a) For close fielders anything other than minor adjustments to stance or position in relation to the striker is significant.
+(i) minor adjustments to stance or position in relation to the striker’s wicket.

 © Marylebone Cricket Club 2013